 Information about beneficiaries of an estate becoming public can also make them a target for press or other unwanted attention.
 As structures which allow for both discretion and succession planning, trusts can be very popular for this reason.

 Trusts also allow for settlors to stipulate the conditions under which beneficiaries may have access to or be given money from a trust.

 Trusts allow the settlor the ability to lay out one or more conditions.
 For example, a settlor could put aside assets in trust to support beneficiaries but not make all the assets available to them at once.
 This might be to support good governance or simply to protect beneficiaries from some of the hazards associated with wealth, as perceived by the settlor.

 Practically, this means a settlor and their advisors might look at different conditions for a trust’s assets.
 For example, beneficiaries might only receive a lump sum every 10 years.
 Alternatively, they might get a monthly pay-out, similar to a salary.
 The settlor might wish that funds are paid out to beneficiaries for the sole purpose of paying for their college education or to purchase a property.

-Planning ahead with advisors is vital – especially for anyone with a complex assets and interests that span various geographies may be complex in terms of nature, like IP rights.
+Planning ahead with advisers is vital – especially for anyone with a complex assets and interests that span various geographies may be complex in terms of nature, like IP rights.

 Expert advice that’s tailored around an individual’s personal situation is a must, so thinking ahead is crucial.
 It’s never too early to make sure you’re planning your estate and making sure loved ones or important causes will be looked after when you’re gone.

 Contact us to find out how we can help you to manage your estate planning to protect your loved ones and your future.